 The Weiser Diplomacy Center is pleased to offer several Weiser Diplomacy Fellowships that will fund admitted MPP students with demonstrated academic achievement who express deep interest in pursuing knowledge and practical policy skills related to diplomacy and foreign affairs in areas including international security, development, and/or human rights.

 Fellowships are awarded to several incoming master’s students each year.
-Students receive up to $25,000 per year, which is up to $12,500 in tuition support each semester for a maximum of two years of graduate study in international policy or international economic development.
+Students receive up to $30,000 per year from 2023-24, which is up to $15,000 in tuition support each semester for a maximum of two years of graduate study in international policy or international economic development.

-Call for applications is sent out to all admitted graduate students in March with a two-week window to apply.
+Call for applications is sent out to all admitted graduate students in March.
 Selected students are notified by mid April.

 - Complete the application form

 - Submit a 1-page single-spaced statement of interest

 What elements of my Ford MPP application, if any, would be viewed in conjunction with my application for the fellowship?

 The reviewing committee does not view your Ford MPP application.